Automating Cloud Deployments with GitHub Actions, S3, and CloudFront

 - Global CDN distribution with HTTPS

-- Monthly cost under $2
+- Monthly cost under $2 at moderate traffic

 The simplicity of this pipeline is the point.
 Static sites do not need Kubernetes, Docker, or blue-green deployments.
 They need a build step, a file copy, and a cache clear.
 Everything else is overhead.